 - Someone from your local IAPT service will get in touch, usually within a few weeks.

 - They'll ask for more details about the problems you're having.
 This is known as an assessment.

 - If the service thinks they can help you, they may recommend a therapy for you or suggest other forms of help from the service or elsewhere.
 This is based on your symptoms and how severe they are.

-- Waiting times for a first session of therapy vary.
+- Waiting times for your first session of therapy vary.
 The service will tell you what to expect.